Is Daylight suitable for you?

 Daylight and existing health conditions or pregnancy

 Worry and anxiety are very common in conjunction with a range of health conditions including cancer, pain, as well as during periods of hormonal changes (e.g., during and after pregnancy, menopause).
-There is good evidence that the CBT techniques within Daylight can help people improve their feelings of worry and anxiety even in the context of such health conditions.
-However, it is recommended that you consult with a healthcare professional before using Daylight if you have an existing health condition, are pregnant or recently have been pregnant.
+Evidence suggests that the techniques within Daylight may help people improve their feelings of worry and anxiety even in the context of such health conditions.
+It is recommended to discuss any pre-existing health conditions with your healthcare provider before starting Daylight.

 Daylight and children